A UAE corporate bank account with foreign shareholders takes 4 to 12 weeks to open.

 The practical implication: the bank that works for a technology company with European shareholders may not be the right fit for a commodity trading entity with CIS shareholders - even if both are UAE Mainland or Free Zone companies of similar size.
 Choosing poorly costs you 4 to 8 weeks.

-Step 3: assemble your compliance documents before you approach any bank
+Step 2: Assemble your compliance documents before you approach any bank

 Prepare the following before your first bank meeting.
 Arriving without a complete pack delays you by weeks; arriving with a well-organised pack signals that you are a serious counterparty.